Chat & RAG

 Hiring a human

-L1 support engineer or CS rep at $50K to $80K/yr answering tickets that already have answers in the docs.
+A support rep answering tickets that already have answers in the docs.

 Hiring this agent

-Real outcome: B2B SaaS platform cut support tickets 60% in month one.
+Real outcome: One B2B SaaS dropped support tickets 60% in month one.
 Same team, same docs, agent on top.

 The questions everyone asks